 Traditional Games Enjoyed in South America| 16 February, 2017

 People all around the world like to play games, with many different options and variations available.
 The games that are enjoyed by people in various countries can often be affected by not only different interests but also cultural differences and there are games that are popular with adults, children and whole families.
 These are games that often combine fun, excitement and culture to create something that people of all ages can look forward to playing.
-While it’s unlikely that anyone will be so successful at playing these games that they can drop out of school, as happens with many poker players, it’s probably true that they will have just as much fun.

 Some of the popular games played

 There are traditional games that are enjoyed in various countries and parts of South America and some of the most common ones are detailed below:

 1. Parques: One of the hugely popular games played in Colombia is Parques.
 This is a game that is enjoyed by people of all ages.
 While the kids here will play this game for fun there are many adults that bet money on factors such as who will win or capture pieces in order to add to the excitement.
 The aim of the game is for each player to get their pieces to the end based on the roll of the dice.
 Two dice are used in this game and a match typically consists of between two and eight players.
 You will often find people playing on boards that reflect their local variations and customs with their framing and the way they decorate their own boards.

 2. Brazilian Checkers: Moving across to Brazil and it is a variation of draughts known as Brazilian Checkers that is a firm favourite amongst many older people.
 This is a game that is played on a smaller board and with fewer checkers than international draughts but is otherwise essentially the same as draughts in terms of the rules of the game.
 The game board in this version has squares that are sized 8×8 rather than 10×10.
 Also each player has fewer checkers than the traditional game, players with twelve rather than the usual twenty.